lamps-lab/statcheckerr/README.md

     3. real_p_sign
     4. sample_size
     5. Number of errors in a claim
-    6. Number of p value expressions
-    7. Number of hypothesis tested
+    6. Number of hypothesis tested
-    8. extend_p
+    7. extend_p
-    9. num_significant
+    8. num_significant

 # Description: